luciangreen/Lucian-Academy/README.md

 # combophil_alg_log

-* Helps Lucian write algorithms for philosophies, keeping a tally of the number of algorithms written per file.
+* Helps write algorithms for philosophies, keeping a tally of the number of algorithms written per file, where the algorithm stops asking for algorithms for files where the tally is equal to a set number, e.g. 4.

 * To run:
 ```